cogu/cutil/README.md

 ### Argparse (First Party)

-A small, platform-independent argumnet parser for console applications.
+A small and platform-independent argument parser for console applications.

 ### CuTest (Third Party)